Phoenix : Formation of Treasury Shares in the Issued Share Capital of The Phoenix Holdings Ltd

 Number of shares without rights under Section 181: 0

-Number of treasury shares under Section 309(b) ("Subsidiary Treasury Shares"): 31 (Excluding shares held by a subsidiary under Section 369 which were acquired before February 2000 and have full voting and capital rights)
+Number of treasury shares under Section 309(b) ("Subsidiary Treasury Shares"): 31 (Excluding shares held by a subsidiary under Section 369 which were acquired before February 2000 and have full 31voting and capital rights)

 Number of shares without voting rights under Section 333(b): 0